billchenxi/self-evolving-code-fixer/readme.md

 # Self-Evolving Code Fixer

-A Python-based automated code repair system that learns and evolves to fix common programming bugs using heuristic patterns and web-assisted knowledge.
+A Python-based automated code repair system that learns and evolves to fix common programming bugs using LLM and web-assisted knowledge.

 ## Features